My Hero Academia: Team-Up Missions: Premise

 My Hero Academia: Team-Up Missions follows Izuku Midoriya and the rest of his classmates at U.A.
 High School as they are paired up with students from other hero schools and even Pro Heroes to participate in specially-requested missions as part of the "Team-Up Missions Program".

 Publication

 Written and illustrated by Yōkō Akiyama, My Hero Academia: Team-Up Missions began serialization in Shueisha's Saikyō Jump on August 2, 2019, with a prologue chapter debuting in Jump GIGA on March 4, 2019.
 The final chapter was published in the magazine's February issue on January 4, 2025.
 Shueisha collected its chapters in eight individual tankōbon volumes, released from March 4, 2020, to May 2, 2025.
-A special one-shot manga is set to be published in the magazine's next issue on December 4, 2025.
+A special one-shot manga was published in the magazine's next issue on December 4, 2025.
 In July 2020, Viz Media announced that My Hero Academia: Team-Up Missions would be licensed for the English-language release in North America.